cjp666/LayeredArchitecture/README.md

 This is where the domain model lives that is mapped to the actual database by the infrastructure layer.
 The interfaces for the repositories are held in this layer

 ## Application
 This is where the application logic and data transfer object reside.
-The architecture uses DTO's for transfering data to the client rather than the entities themselves so that more lightwight objects can be used
+The architecture uses DTO's for transfering data to the client rather than the entities themselves so that more lightweight objects are trnasferred over the wire

 ## Web Services
 Sets up the DI (using Autofac)